alfahami/hotel-reservation/README.md

 1. **Suppose we put all the functions inside the same service.
 Is this the recommended approach?**

    * Even though this is the approach followed in this application, it is not recommended, as it mixes business services by **tightly coupling them, making the codebase harder to maintain**.
-It also violates the **Single Responsibility Principle (SRP)** — a core concept of clean software architecture — which could negatively impact the application as more business services are added<br>.
+It also violates the **Single Responsibility Principle (SRP)**, a core concept of clean software architecture, which could negatively impact the application as more business services are added<br>.

 2. **In this design, we chose to have a function `setRoom(..)` that should not impact previous bookings.
 What is another way?**